xStormyy/GDCSS/.github/README.md

 # Documentation 📖
 ## Getting Started
+Download & unzip the .zip file in the [releases](https://github.com/xStormyy/GDCSS/releases) tab and paste them into your project.<br>
 You can easily install the Stylesheet by copying the link below and pasting it into the *header* in your HTML file.
 ```HTML
 <link rel="stylesheet" href="GDCSS/gdcss.css">